See black bear in their natural habitat, only a short drive from Ketchikan.

-Your guide will lead you along another boardwalk system perched over the grassy wetlands alongside Eagle Creek.
+Your guide will lead you along another boardwalk system perched over the grassy wetlands alongside Herring Creek.
 You’ll now observe a rich run of spawning salmon and the bears and seals that come to fish for them, along with bald eagles and other birds that wait for scraps in the tidal estuary nearby.
 After your walk you’ll visit the Alaska Raptor Center exhibit, where you will learn about rescuing and rehabilitating injured eagles and other birds of prey, and about their history and habitats.
 And you’ll see some of these awesome birds up close.

 Next up, the historic Herring Bay Lumber Company Sawmill and the Tsimshian totem pole park, home to an impressive 40-foot totem and 13 other poles, all from one master carver.
 And don’t miss the General Store where you can shop for that perfect souvenir.